how to roast pumpkin seeds

 Instructions

-• Rinse the pumpkin seeds.
+2. Rinse the pumpkin seeds.
 Pumpkin seeds are often coated in orange pulp that is stringy and sticky.
-I like to put the seeds in a colander under running water and use my fingers to pick off the pulp.
+I like to put the seeds in a colander under running water and use my fingers to remove the pulp.

-• Roast the pumpkin seeds.
+4. Roast the pumpkin seeds.
 Spread the seasoned pumpkin seeds in an even layer on a parchment lined sheet pan.
-Place the seeds in an oven preheated to 350° and set a timer for 45 minutes.
+Place the seeds in an oven preheated to 300°F and set a timer for 45 minutes.
 Every 15 minutes, toss the seeds to allow them to roast evenly.
 I recommend keeping an eye on it to prevent over browning.

 Notes